 An E1 or E2 visa holder may bring immediate family (spouse and unmarried children under the age of 21) to the U.S. Spouses are permitted to work (children are not).

 The E1 and E2 visas allow for an initial stay of up to two years, with extensions of up to two years.
 The number of extensions for both the E1 and E2 visas is unlimited, provided all conditions of the visa are still met.

 E Treaty Visa Application Process

 A treaty trader or investor that is already in the United States may file a form I-129 to change status.
 If outside the country, the trader or investor would instead file an application with the U.S. Consulate or Embassy.
-The visa allows for an initial stay of up to two years, with extensions of up to two years.
-The number of extensions for both the E1 and E2 visas is unlimited.
+It is important to work with an attorney that has extensive experience filing such applications and is familiar with E1/E2 visa adjudication trends in recent years.

 E2 visa to green card – Is this possible?